-In its letter of 16 August 2016 Panama says, at paragraph 28, that Italy should not be allowed to refer to the laws of either Italy or Panama on statutes of limitation because, according to Panama, this is a new argument.
+In its letter of 16 August 2016 Panama says, at paragraph 28,2 that Italy should not be allowed to refer to the laws of either Italy or Panama on statutes of limitation because, according to Panama, this is a new argument.
 In reality, this is not a new argument.
 By referring to the domestic laws of Panama and Italy, Italy is only explaining why Panama's claim is extinct internationally - a position that Italy has maintained from the start.
 Also, it is wrong to state that Italy never described the conduct of Panama as acquiescent.
-In its Reply, Italy explains the relationship between acquiescent conduct by a Party and extinctive prescription, "the inquiry shifts towards the extent the party can be considered as having by reason of its conduct validly acquiesced in the lapse of the claim."
+In its Reply, Italy explains the relationship between acquiescent conduct by a Party and extinctive prescription of a claim.
+Italy quotes scholarship according to which, in the context of extinctive prescription, "the inquiry shifts towards the extent the party can be considered as having by reason of its conduct validly acquiesced in the lapse of the claim."